 Our regular church service times are: every Sunday at 10:00 am.
-“In-person” services resumed from 15 November 2020 to 03 January 2021 on a restricted basis to comply with social distancing requirements.
-Unfortunately, increased restrictions have again put paid to in-person services.
-In the circumstances, we are continuing to publish weekly ‘virtual’ services on the website.
+“In-person” services resume from 04 April 2021 (Easter Sunday) on a restricted basis to comply with social distancing requirements.
+Due to the limitations on numbers able to attend services within the Church building, we are continuing to publish weekly ‘virtual’ services on the website.

 At certain times of the year, there are extra services (e.g. Christmas and Easter) and there will usually be specific announcements on this website about any alterations to “normal service”.